CrazyDrawsProjects/lifegen-genemod-merge/README.md

 ## Bug Reporting
-Please report any bugs on the LifeGen discord server.
+Please report any bugs in the LifeGene thread.